 Specified quantity of Meloxicam, Sodium citrate, calcium carbonate, calcium chloride, methyl paraben, carbopol 940 and HPMC were weighed accurately.
 Accordingly, in about 30 ml of deionized water, HPMC K100M was allowed to hydrate overnight.
-Meloxicam was then dissolved in the HPMC K100M solution and $CaCO_3$ (gas generating agent) was added to it while stirring to facilitate dispersion.
-Sodium alginate solutions were prepared by adding to 60 ml of deionized water containing sodium citrate and calcium chloride and heating to 60° C while stirring on a heating magnetic stirrer (Finlab, Nigeria Ltd).
-After cooling to below 40° C, it was added to the HPMC K100M solution while stirring to achieve uniform dispersion.
-Solution of methy paraben and carbopol 940 wereadded and mixed properly.
-Finally, the formulations were adjusted to volume, filled and stored in amber colored bottles until further testswere done10.
+Meloxicam was then dissolved in the HPMC K100M solution and CaCO3 (gas generating agent) was added to it while stirring to facilitate dispersion.
+Sodium alginate solutions were prepared by adding remaining amount of deionized water (up to 50 ml) containing sodium citrate and calcium chloride and heating to 60°C while stirring on a heating magnetic stirrer (Finlab, Nigeria Ltd).
+After cooling to below 40°C, it was added to the HPMC K100M solution while stirring to achieve uniform dispersion.
+Solution of methyl paraben and carbopol 940 were added and mixed properly.
+Finally, the formulations were adjusted to volume, filled and stored in amber colored bottles until further tests were done.